 New city buses, 1924.
 Reference image from Pack Memorial Public Library.

-The Rudisills: From Pillar to Post Through Boom and Bust
+The Rudisills: From Pillar to Post in Asheville and West Asheville: the 1920s and Beyond

 In the fall of 1922, Pearl Rudisill noted in her “baby book” that her adopted daughter Mary Neal spent her sixth birthday in Asheville, that she started to school there in late October, and that the family were “light-housekeeping” in a house (my mother recalled it as a boarding house) at 55 Victoria Road, with a generous couple who “take us [for] nice rides and mountain trips.”